Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors: Supplementary Material

 \section{Supplementary Material}

 This document contains the proofs for all the statements of the main manuscript, additional simulations, and a rejection algorithm to sample from the Stirling-gamma distribution.
 The Supplement is divided as follows.
 Section~\ref{sec:lemmas} contains some preliminary lemmas that are useful for the main proofs.
 Section~\ref{sec:proofs} reports the proofs of the statements in the main manuscript.
 Section~\ref{sec:additional_res} presents additional useful theoretical results.
-Section~\ref{sec:proof_appendix} presents the proofs for the formulas of the normalizing constants in the Appendix of the main manuscript.
-Section~\ref{sec:sampler} describes an algorithm to generate random samples from the Stirling-Gamma distribution.
-Section~\ref{sec:simul} presents an additional simulation study on the \emph{population of partition} framework.
+Section~\ref{sec:proof_appendix} presents the proofs for the formulas of the normalizing constants.
+Section~\ref{sec:FurtherResults} frames the Stirling-gamma within the consistency results of \citetSupp{Ascolani_2022}, and discusses some additional partition models where it can be useful.
+Section~\ref{sec:simul} presents an additional simulation study on the \emph{population of partition} framework, and reports the effective sample sizes for the simulation in Section~\ref{subsec:normalDPM}.
 Throughout the document, we will write that $a(n) \sim b(n)$ as $n\to \infty$ to indicate that $\lim_{n\to\infty} a(n)/b(n) = 1$.
 While $\sim$ indicates ``is distributed as'' in the main document, here we employ such a slight abuse of notation to ease the readability of the statements below.